rockyhaque/eventlyze-client/README.md

    ```

 3. **Configure Environment**
-   Create a `.env.local` file in the root directory with the following:
+    Create a `.env` file in the root directory.
+Refer to `.env.example` for guidance:

    ```
    NEXT_PUBLIC_API_URL=https://event-planner-server.render.com